pteich/consul-kv-search/README.md

 ## Install

 Download a pre-compiled binary for your operating system from here: https://github.com/pteich/consul-kv-search/releases You need just this binary.
-It works on OSX (Darwin), Linux and Windows.
+It works on macOS (OSX/Darwin), Linux and Windows.

 ## Usage